apache/maven-resolver-ant-tasks/src/site/markdown/index.md

 ### Resolve

-The `<resolve>`-task is used to collect and resolve dependencies from remote servers.
-If no repositories are set explicitly for the task, the repositories referenced by "resolver.repositories" are used.
-This contains only central by default, but can be overridden by supplying another repository definition with this id.
+The `<resolve>` task collects and resolves dependencies from remote servers.
+If you don't set repositories for the task, then the task uses the repositories referenced by `resolver.repositories`, which contains only Maven Central.
+To override that reference, supply another repository definition with the same id.

-This task is able to assemble the collected dependencies in three different ways:
+The task can assemble the collected dependencies in three ways:

-* Classpath: The `<path>` element defines a classpath with all resolved dependencies.
+* **Classpath**: the `<path>` element defines a classpath with all resolved dependencies.
-* Files: `<files>` will assemble a resource collection containing all resolved dependencies and/or copy the files to some directory.
+* **Files**: the `<files>` element assembles a resource collection of all resolved dependencies, and can also copy the files to a directory.
-* Properties: `<properties>` will set properties with the given prefix and the coordinates to the path to the resolved file.
+* **Properties**: the `<properties>` element sets one property per artifact.
+The property name is the given prefix followed by the artifact coordinates, and the value is the path to the resolved file.

-These targets may also be mentioned more than once for the same resolve task, but only one `<dependencies>` element is allowed.
+You can specify each of these targets more than once for the same resolve task, but you can specify only one `<dependencies>` element.

 ```xml
 <resolve failOnMissingAttachments="true">